Pound's Rally Against Euro Faces Major Technical Test

 In fact, an RSI at 64-65 usually marks the top of a rally (the last time it hit the overbought 70 level was in 2024!) as a pullback or consolidation envelops the pair.

-The technical setup is still largely constructive and the geopolitical backdrop is proving supportive and further gains towards 1.17 are therefore possible.
+Despite some signs of caution, the technical setup is still largely constructive and the geopolitical backdrop is also proving a tailwind, and further gains towards 1.17 are therefore possible.

-But it's worth keeping in mind that some risks are building, so covering some exposure here could be wise.
+So althogh the setup is constructive it's worth keeping in mind that some technical risks are evident, so covering some exposure here could be wise.

 Compare Currency Exchange Rates